Who’s looking for fun things to do for Galentine’s Day?

-It’s that time of the year to start thinking about Galentine’s Day and some fun ideas!
+It’s that time of the year and we have plenty of fun Galentine’s Day ideas!

 Do you think it’s a semi-fictional holiday as well?
-We do too, but who doesn’t want a great excuse to spend some wonderful time with your girlfriends?
+We do too, but who doesn’t want a great excuse to spend some wonderful time with your girlfriends doing Galentine activities?

-February 14 is on a Tuesday this year, and the weekend before, it could be a perfect time to have a party and celebrate each other with class and style!
+February 14 is on a Wednesday this year, and the weekend before could be a perfect time to have a party and celebrate each other with class and style!

 The table is beautifully set, and the lavishness of dish choices oozes.
 This meal is served once a year, and the girls are so hungry they “could eat a horse.”